2 Hours of Acoustic Guitar soloing left my hand in pain!

 , or at least, in a pain dynamic.

 That may do the trick, depending.
 Check back in and let me know the results.
-Potentially if you need the whole meal deal you'll be interested in my Reversing Guitar Tendonitis ebook
+Potentially if you need the whole meal deal you'll be interested in my Reversing Guitar Tendonitis program

 4. Heat helps because it brings new blood to the area.
 That's a good sign.